 That said, there are many useful skills that a not-for-profit accountant can hone to bring greater success to their organization.

 First, while accountants can certainly specialize in non-profit work from their undergraduate program onward, any professional with an accounting degree can translate their skills into success with a not-for-profit organization.

 Then, it is simply a matter of learning the differences and finding methods to improve the flow of finances and resources towards non-profit goals.
 Aside from being adept at navigating the nuances of tax-exempt status as a 501(c)(3) organization, not-for-profit accountants require skills like the following:

 Excellent Organizational Abilities

-For any accountant, the ability to manage a ledger system complete with all its fluctuating account details is a must.
-For non-profits, however, the impetus for ideal organization is even stronger.
+For an accountant, the ability to manage a ledger system complete with all its fluctuating account details is a must.
+For non-profits, however, the impetus for an ideal organization is even stronger.
 Nonprofits depend on efficiently maintained records to prove their tax-exempt status and be able to highlight processes for investors and stakeholders.

 Auditing experience is a highly desirable trait of a non-profit accountant as a result.
 With the ability to organize and review records to prove compliance with investor and governmental requirements, accountants can keep a non-profit smoothly functioning.

 The majority of not-for-profit organizations operate with budgets of less than $1 million.
 Because of this, accountants in the industry need to keep a sharp eye out for any place they can reduce operational costs while also guaranteeing that donor and grant money goes where it needs to go.